kunal22260/Hittrack/README.md

 # HitTrack: Song Popularity Predictor

-## HitTrack is an innovative machine learning-based system that predicts the popularity of songs.
+## HitTrack is innovative machine learning-based system that predicts the popularity of songs.
 By analyzing key features like tempo, energy, and genre, it provides insights into a song's potential success.
 Features

     Popularity Prediction: Predicts song popularity using advanced machine learning models.